MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-high-availability.md

 ## Known limitations

-These are the known issues and limitations with availability groups for SQL Server master in big data cluster:
+The known issues and limitations with availability groups for SQL Server master in big data cluster:

 - Databases created as result of workflows other than `CREATE DATABASE` like `RESTORE`, `CREATE DATABASE FROM SNAPSHOT` are not automatically added to the availability group.
 [Connect to the instance](#instance-connect) and add the database to the availability group manually.
 - Certain operations like running server configuration settings with `sp_configure` require a connection to the master instance.
 You cannot use the corresponding primary endpoint.
 Follow [the instructions](#instance-connect) to connect to the SQL Server instance and run `sp_configure`.